lingzhi96/RGB-D-D-Dataset/README.md

 # RGB-D-D-Datase-CVPR2021-

-Official Dataset introduction of "Towards Fast and Accurate Real-World Depth Super-Resolution: Benchmark Dataset and Baseline.
+Official RGB-D-D Dataset introduction of "Towards Fast and Accurate Real-World Depth Super-Resolution: Benchmark Dataset and Baseline.
 He et al. @CVPR 2021." [arxiv](https://arxiv.org/abs/2104.06174)

 ## Overview
 The RGB-D-D (RGB-depth-depth) dataset contains 4811 paired samples ranging from indoor scenes to challenging outdoor scenes.
 The "D-D" means the paired LR and HR depth maps captured from the mobile phone (LR sensors) and Lucid Helios (HR sensors), respectively.
 The RGB-D-D can not only meet the real scenes and real correspondences for depth map SR, but also support the extension of other depth-related tasks, such as hole filling, denoising, etc. More information can be found in our paper.